Team-Mango-Capstone/git-status/README.md

 # About git status
-git status is a developer-focused, vizualization-driven productivity app that provides personalized insights on GitHub usage and a dashboard for setting and tracking goals.
+git status is a developer-focused, visualization-driven productivity app that provides personalized insights on GitHub usage and a dashboard for setting and tracking goals.
 <br /> http://my-git-status.herokuapp.com/

 # Features